-12. Physical intervention/Positive handling
+14. Physical Intervention/Positive Handling

-Our policy on physical intervention/positive handling by staff is set out separately, as part of the Use of Reasonable Force DfE guidance.
+Our policy on physical intervention/positive handling by staff is set out within our Whole School Behaviour policy, in line with the Use of Reasonable Force DfE guidance.
+Use of reasonable force and restrictive practices in schools - GOV.UK (www.gov.uk)

-13. Anti-Bullying
+15. Anti-Bullying